stablekernel/aqueduct/source/docs/http/rest_controller.md

 When a request doesn't contain a bound element, its bound variable is null.
 In this example, `apiKey` will null for a request without the `X-API-Key` header.
 You may provide a default value for optional bindings using standard Dart syntax.

 !!! note "Optional Bindings"
     Only header, query and body bindings can be optional. `Bind.path` properties are necessary for choosing which operation method to invoke and therefore must be required.
 Header, query and body bindings have no impact on which operation method is selected.
-Conceptually, you can view `HTTPController` behavior as two steps: an operation method is selected by the method/path of the request, and then values are read from the request and passed as arguments into the method.
+Conceptually, you can view `RESTController` behavior as two steps: an operation method is selected by the method/path of the request, and then values are read from the request and passed as arguments into the method.

 The next sections go over the details of header, body and query bindings.